agda/cubical/CONTRIBUTING.md

 We very much appreciate contributions in the form of pull requests (PRs).
 When preparing a PR here are some general guidelines:

-- To test your change before submission, run `make` at the top level, which will generate all required `Everything` files in `Cubical/README.agda` and then typecheck the latter file.
+- To test your changes before submission, run `make` at the top level, which will generate all required `Everything` files in `Cubical/README.agda` and then typecheck the latter file.